kirbyalise/kirbyalise.github.io/README.md

 - [x] Implements responsive design principles.
 - [x] Uses semantic HTML.

 I made a separate projects pages to keep my home page clean and simple with room to expand.
-I was only able to version control a few times due to my laptop blocking me (thanks Rio!) from pushing to GitHub.
+I was only able to version control a few times due to my laptop blocking me  from pushing to GitHub.
 I made elements like the title, photo, contact form and projects boxes adaptive for multiple sized screens so they change size.
 I used semantic HTML to define different parts of my site such as header, footer and nav bar.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.